Organic vs. Paid Search: (84 Astonishing) Statistics for 2023

-Editor’s Note: This post was originally published in July of 2019 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in July 2019 and was updated in March 2023 for accuracy and comprehensiveness.

 Let’s just come out and say it: this is not the first “search statistics” article ever written.

-But none of these articles will give you an understanding of both organic and paid search, with up-to-date numbers and the actionable ways you can use those statistics to inform your business strategy.
+But none of them give you an understanding of both organic and paid search, with up-to-date numbers and actionable takeaways you can apply to your own business strategy.

 Organic search statistics

 1. As of February 2023, Google’s desktop search engine market share was 85.64%.

 2. Google processes over 40,000 search queries per second — roughly 1.2 trillion searches per year.

 3. Google received over 80.2 billion total visits in February 2023.

 4. Organic search drives 1,000% more traffic than organic social.